 The penalties for desertion during wartime include death, but Congress never declared war in Afghanistan.
 Experts say he could face up to five years in prison, but some have suggested time served as a prisoner of war should reduce or eliminate such penalties for Bergdahl.

-As we wrote on Thursday, the polling on Bergdahl paints a pretty grim picture for the Obama administration.
+As we wrote earlier, the polling on Bergdahl paints a pretty grim picture for the Obama administration.
 This is in large part because opponents are not only more numerous; they're also more motivated.